m2lines/pyqg_parameterization_benchmarks/README.md

 ## Main idea

 Ocean models attempt to simulate continuous processes, but are discrete and run at finite resolution.
 The error incurred by discretization, however, can be approximated by _subgrid parameterizations_ and corrected at every timestep.
-Subgrid parameterizations can be formulated/derived in many ways, e.g. as equations derived by physical analysis, as a neural network learned from data, or as equations again but learned from data with symbolic regression.
+Subgrid parameterizations can be formulated and derived in many ways, e.g. as equations derived by physical analysis, as a neural network learned from data, or as equations again but learned from data with symbolic regression.
 In this work, we evaluate parameterizations of each kind.

-Because the field of learning data-driven parameterizations is relatively new, however, there isn't a clear consensus on how to evaluate parameterizations.
-So in addition to contributing new parameterizations, we also provide new evaluation schemes, defining various ways of measuring to what extent a parameterization brings characteristics of low-resolution simulations into closer alignment with those of high-resolution simulations (which are assumed to be a better approximation of the true continuous system we want to model).
+Because the field of learning data-driven parameterizations is relatively new, however, there isn't a clear consensus on how to evaluate them.
+So in addition to contributing new parameterizations, we also provide new datasets and evaluation schemes, defining various ways of measuring to what extent a parameterization brings characteristics of low-resolution simulations into closer alignment with those of high-resolution simulations (which are assumed to be a better approximation of the true continuous system we want to model).

 We develop these parameterizations and evaluation metrics with [`pyqg`](https://pyqg.readthedocs.io/en/latest/), an open-source Python framework for running quasi-geostrophic ocean simulations.